 Singapore General Hospital (SGH), a member of the

-Prevention tips for tuberculosis (TB)
+How to prevent tips tuberculosis (TB)

-- Go for a check-up if you suspect that you could be suffering from TB.
+Go for a check-up if you suspect that you could be suffering from TB.

-- Keep your immune system functioning properly by adopting healthy eating habits, exercising regularly and getting sufficient sleep.
+Keep your immune system functioning properly by adopting healthy eating habits, exercising regularly and getting sufficient sleep.

-- If someone you know has contracted TB, encourage him or her to adhere faithfully to the treatment.
+If someone you know has contracted TB, encourage him or her to adhere faithfully to the treatment.

 If you have been diagnosed with active TB, be sure to:

-- Complete the full course of your TB medications.
+Complete the full course of your TB medications.

-- Stay at home especially during the first two weeks of treatment.
+Stay at home especially during the first two weeks of treatment.

-- Cover your mouth with a tissue when you cough or sneeze, and wear a face mask when around people during the first few weeks of treatment.
+Cover your mouth with a tissue when you cough or sneeze, and wear a face mask when around people during the first few weeks of treatment.

-See previous page for the
+See page 1 for